gnat/sublime-outline-notes-publisher/README.md

 ## Special Thanks

-* Harrison of [Indent.txt](https://github.com/Harrison-M/indent.txt) for the inspiration for such a plugin which I hope to improve upon and make available to people who want to edit and publish their notes in Sublime Text.
+* Harrison of [Indent.txt](https://github.com/Harrison-M/indent.txt) for the inspiration for such a plugin.

 ### Suggested Sublime Color Schemes